boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

                 - master
 ```

-After that you are free to upload built release to any server or any platform you want.
+After that you are free to upload the built release to any server or any platform you want.
 You can use Edeliver, Ansible, Chef, Docker - it's up to you.

 ## Conclusion